 A. There are very big differences between these two types of insurance, although both are options for people with Medicare.
 Technically, only medigap counts as "Medicare supplemental insurance" — in fact, that's its formal name — but Medicare Advantage plans may provide some extra benefits that could be considered as supplementing Medicare.

 Medicare Advantage comprises a variety of private health plans — most often HMOs and PPOs — that Medicare offers as a coverage alternative to the traditional program.
 Every plan must cover all the same benefits that traditional Medicare covers.
 But the plans can charge different copayments (often lower than the traditional program but not always) and offer extra benefits.
 Most charge a monthly premium in addition to the Part B premium, but some don't.
 Most include prescription drug coverage at no additional cost.
 Some cover routine hearing and vision services, usually as a separate package for an additional premium.
+All plans, by law, have annual limits on out-of-pocket costs.
 Another difference from the traditional program is that most plans require you to go to doctors and other providers within their service network or pay higher copays for going out of network.

-Note: If you enroll in a Medicare Advantage health plan you cannot, by law, also purchase a medigap policy, even though you still have out-of-pocket expenses under that health plan.
+Note: If you enroll in a Medicare Advantage health plan you cannot use a medigap policy to cover your out-of-pocket expenses; and it's illegal for an insurance company to sell you a medigap policy if you're enrolled in a Medicare Advantage plan.
 If you stay in traditional Medicare, you would need to join a separate Part D plan to get prescription drug coverage and pay an extra premium for it.
 And medigap does not cover out-of-pocket drug expenses.

 Comparing and choosing plans